➡ A hair transplant can be considered a failure if the desired results aren’t achieved because of a low graft survival rate.

 Stress is a factor that highly contributes to hair loss in the first place, so it would be natural to assume that high levels of ongoing stress, especially right after hair transplant surgeries, would affect the success of your hair transplant.

 What age is good to get a hair transplant?

 Anything above 25 years or older is perfect for getting a hair transplant if your alopecia has settled, meaning it isn’t aggressively progressing at the moment.
-Medications and remedies are suggested for patients younger than 25 or who have aggressive alopecia since hormone levels are not settled yet at that age.
+Medications and remedies are suggested for patients younger than 25 or with aggressive alopecia since hormone levels are not yet settled at that age.

 Do hair transplants look natural?